vanzll/vanzll.github.io/_pages/about.md

 ---

 Greetings!
 I am Zhenglin Wan (万政霖 in Chinese), and I received my Bachelor of Science from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
-I am also an incoming Ph.D. student in National University of Singapore (NUS) with NUS research scholarship.
+I am also an incoming Ph.D. student in [School of Computing (SoC)](https://www.comp.nus.edu.sg/), [National University of Singapore (NUS)](https://nus.edu.sg/) with NUS research scholarship.
 My research focus lies in 1)**Embodied AI**: How to embed the human's learning and decision-making patterns into (embodied) agentic paradigm?
 How to enable intelligent agent to perform high-level planning and strategic thinking?
 2)**Decision-Making in Machine Learning**: the algorithmic side of reinforcement learning (RL), as well as its intersection with modern generative models.

 ---